PFAWL Board of Directors 2022 - 2023

 Rebecca Deming

-Rebecca Deming is the President Elect of the Pinellas County Chapter of the Florida Association for Women Lawyers.
+Rebecca Deming is the 2023-2024 President of the Pinellas County Chapter of the Florida Association for Women Lawyers.

 Rebecca has been loving living in St. Petersburg since 2019, and never plans to leave.
 She joined PFAWL to get to know other women attorneys in the community and expand her local network, and found her professional family in the group.
 She is honored to be in a position to help lead PFAWL over the coming years.